Halceyon/open-telemetry-trace-listener/README.md

 # Open Telemetry Trace Listener

 This project is a trace listener for Open Telemetry, a set of APIs and libraries used for distributed tracing and observability in applications.
-The trace listener allows you to capture and send trace data to various backends for analysis and monitoring.
+The trace listener allows you to capture and send trace data to various backends for analysis and monitoring using your existing System.Diagnostics traces and logs.

 ## Installation